 (STILLWATER, OKLAHOMA / March 12, 2019) – The City of Stillwater is proud to once again be named a Certified Healthy Business from the Oklahoma State Department of Health.

-This is the third year in a row the state department certified the City, signifying its commitment to making wellness a priority in the workplace.
+This is the fifth year in a row the state department has certified the City.

 The Certified Healthy Business program began in 2003 as a way to recognize businesses that are working to improve employee health.
 To receive a recognition award, a business must be smoke-free indoors and outdoors and meet the required points for their business size.

 More information about the program is at http://certifiedhealthyok.com/business/.

 For media inquiries, contact the Department of Marketing and Civic Engagement at 405.742.8219 or email firstname.lastname@example.org.